utilmind/git-deployment/README.md

 # git-deployment

-UtilMind Git deployment script example.
+Git deployment script example by UtilMind

 #### QUICK START:
 1. Rename this script into your project name